Nazulka/WD-Buzzwords/TESTING.md

 * As a site owner of WD Buzzwords, I want to be able to monitor and regularly update the website.
   - The admin user is responsible for researching the newest terms and keeping the glossary up to date.
 * As a site owner of WD Buzzwords, I want to be able to delete entries contributed by registered users if necessary.
-  - The admin user is authorised to remove any content that is irrelevant or inapropriate.
+  - The admin user is authorised to remove any content that is deemed irrelevant or inapropriate.

 [back to top](#testing)